Bad Boys: Miami Takedown: Act 1

-Burnett and Lowrey are sent by Captain Howard to rescue the surviving agent and take out the Baby Demons gang.
-They succeed in rescuing Reid, though not much to Burnett's surprise, who happens to have history with her.
+Marcus and Mike are sent by Captain Howard to rescue the surviving agent and take out the Baby Demons gang.
+They succeed in rescuing Reid, though not much to Marcus' surprise, who happens to have history with her.
 Later, the duo are sent to an abandoned house being used as the Baby Demons' hideout, and they soon find the leader: Bossu Williams.
-Burnett engages the gang leader in a shootout, who later escapes.
+Marcus engages the gang leader in a shootout, who later escapes.

 Act 2

 Tatiyana Savin, Akimov's assistant, attempts to get Bossu involved with Mendoza in exchange for Baby Demon territory.
 Bossu declines, and begins ranting, until he is killed by Tatiyana after calling her a "commie".
-Then, the Baby Demons rob a bank, and Lowrey and Burnett are sent to suppress them.
+Then, the Baby Demons rob a bank, and Mike and Marcus are sent to suppress them.
 Afterwards, Tatiyana takes advantage of the bank robbery and attempts to escape, but crashes her car.
-She then attempts to escape on foot through the Miami alleyways as Lowrey and Burnett give chase, fighting their way through the remaining Baby Demons gangsters, and eventually find themselves up against the Russian Mafia, who have arrived to cover Tatiyana's escape.
-The two split up; Burnett going through the Little M's restaurant, and Lowrey going up to the roof.
-While Burnett is cut off, Lowrey pursues Tatiyana across the Miami rooftops, fighting his way through the Russian Mafia.
+She then attempts to escape on foot through the Miami alleyways as Mike and Marcus give chase, fighting their way through the remaining Baby Demons gangsters, and eventually find themselves up against the Russian Mafia, who have arrived to cover Tatiyana's escape.
+The two split up; Marcus going through the Little M's restaurant, and Mike going up to the roof.
+While Marcus is cut off, Mike pursues Tatiyana across the Miami rooftops, fighting his way through the Russian Mafia.
 Tatiyana boards her gunship and uses it against Lowrey.
-Initially, the helicopter has the upper hand, but Lowrey prevails and manages to destroy the helicopter, killing Tatiyana.
+Initially, the helicopter has the upper hand, but Mike prevails and manages to destroy the helicopter, killing Tatiyana.
 The TNT duo regroups and plans their next mission at an art gallery.

 Act 3

 Mike and Marcus are sent to the Ellipse Modern where they attempt to find out about its connection with the Russians, and it is revealed that it is owned by Kirill Akimov, the guy whose money was torched by Marcus.
 Burnett goes on alone and manages to take control of the art gallery's security room, spying on Akimov and Jabuti Siro, Mendoza's bodyguard, discussing a deal taking place at the docks.
 Lowrey uses a silenced weapon to go through another part of the art gallery and find out what the Russians are doing.
 Eventually, the two become suspicious and think the Russians are guarding something else, which is later revealed to be a drug laboratory.
-Lowrey destroys the laboratory, and makes an explosive escape, ending up being outgunned by heavily-armed Russians.
+Lowrey destroys the laboratory, and makes an explosive escape, ending up being outgunned by heavily armed Russians.
 Burnett comes to his partner's aid, as the duo fights their way out of the art gallery.